-The Rev. Dr. Adrian V. Nelson, II was assigned to serve as the pastor to the Lomax AME Zion Church community in May 2018.
-Between 2012 and 2018, Rev. Nelson served as pastor of Scotland AME Zion Church, Potomac, Maryland.
-Prior arriving at Scotland Church, Pastor Nelson organized Abundant Life A.M.E.
+The Rev. Dr. Adrian V. Nelson, II was assigned to serve as the pastor to the Lomax AME Zion Church community in May 2018,and to present.
+Prior to arriving at Scotland Church, Pastor Nelson organized Abundant Life A.M.E.
 Zion Church located in Columbia, Maryland.
 In 2012, Pastor Nelson was given a circuit appointment by the then presiding bishop to serve as the pastor to both Scotland and Abundant Life A.M.E.
 Zion Churches.

 Pastor Nelson graduated with high honors from Hampton University in Hampton, Virginia in 1988 with a bachelor’s degree in Economics.
 Thereafter, in 1992, Pastor Nelson earned a Juris Doctorate degree from the Marshall-Wythe School of Law, the College of William & Mary, which is in Williamsburg, Virginia.
 While attending, law school Pastor Nelson met his future wife and ministry partner Rev. Tina Smith Nelson.
 In 2006, Pastor Nelson earned a Master of Divinity degree from Wesley Theological Seminary in Washington, D.C.
 After practicing law for nearly 20 years, in 2012 Pastor transitioned into full-time ministry.
 Pastor Nelson’s calling is to “preach and teach” what “thus says the Lord.”

 Pastor Nelson and his wife Rev. Tina Nelson reside in Rockville, Maryland.
-They have two sons – Adrian III, who is a college student, and Collin, who is in high school.
+They have two sons – Adrian III and Collin.
 He is a proud member of Alpha Phi Alpha Fraternity, Inc. and holds various positions in the Philadelphia and Baltimore Conference and the Baltimore District of the A.M.E.
 Zion Church,